eR-Biostat/Courses/Core -1/Linear Models/README.md

 # The >eR-Biostat initative
 # Linear Models

-THIS IS ONLY A TEMPORARY VERSION OF THE PAGE TO CHECK HOW/WHICH MATERAILS SHOULD BE UPLOADED.
-AN WORKING VERSION WITH ALL DEATAILS WILL BE AVILABLE IN SEPTEMBER !!!
+THIS IS ONLY A TEMPORARY VERSION OF COURSE.
+THE COMPLETE VERSION WILL BE AVIABLE ONLINE IN SEPTEMBER 2017 !!!

 This course is based on the book **Practical Regression and Anova using R**  by Julian J. Faraway which is available online.
 The course consists of 9 classes, each of three hours and combines theory and application using R. Topics covered in the course include: